-Degert: Doors of EU open for Serbia9.
-November 2011. / Uncategorized
+Degert: Doors of EU open for Serbia, Uncategorized

 Head of the EU delegation to Serbia Vincent Degert says the door of the EU is open for Serbia, which after Croatia’s could be the next candidate.